jasonumiker/eks-well-architected/README.md

 AWS hasn't (yet?) addressed these implications themselves (outside of the [EKS Best Practices Guide](https://aws.github.io/aws-eks-best-practices/)) - so this is my attempt to do so.

 > NOTE: This is my (Jason Umiker's) subjective view of this space.
 It doesn't come from AWS - though I do hope that they extend Well Architected with an EKS lens themselves someday soon.
-And I am open to any suggestions via Issues/Pull Requests against this repository.
+And I am open to any suggestions via Issues/Pull Requests against this repository you may have.

 ## The Pillars